Although it is always sad to hear of dead bats being found, bats are wild animals and are especially vulnerable in the first year of life.

 What should I do with a dead bat?

-We support passive testing of dead bats by the Animal and Plant Health Agency (APHA), so we’d encourage you to request a Dead Bat Pack below, so it can be submitted.
+We support passive testing of dead bats by the Animal and Plant Health Agency (APHA), so we’d encourage you to request a Dead Bat Pack using the link below, so it can be submitted.

 Only bats that are physically intact and not in the late stages of decay should be submitted.
 To safely dispose of any other dead bats, and with no need to come into direct contact with it, we recommend you: